 Diagnoses is usually possible by the age of 18 – 24 months, although parents may notice some symptoms of an ASD before the age of 12 months.
 A characteristic feature of the onset is generally a delay in the development of speech, regression in language and social skills.
 The child will also have repetitive stereotyped patterns of behaviour.

 There is no cure for ASD.
 As we have a greater understanding of the condition, there are a number of interventions to help the child with different aspects of an ASD.
 There are some interventions to improve the symptoms, however as this is a lifelong condition, people with ASD will always have some of the characteristic of ASD throughout the rest of their lives.

 Parents have an essential role in providing support to children with an ASD.
-They can help by ensuring access to health services and appropriate education and provide the affection and care needed throughout the child life.
+They can help by ensuring access to health services and appropriate education and provide the affection and care needed throughout the childs life.
 Recently, it has been shown that parents can also successfully deliver psychosocial and behavioural interventions to their own children.

 As ASD is a life-long disorder and different appearance (for example peer interactions change throughout life) will occur over time.
 The early diagnosis improves the outcome.

 This is naturally one of the common questions that parents ask after their child has been diagnosed with ASD.
 They also want to know the strengths and needs of the child which might influence that prognosis over the child’s lifetime.
 There is no one answer that every doctor can hand out to every parent who is concerned about his or her child future.
 The causes of the disorder differ from child to child; therefore, the prognosis will vary as well.
 This also depends on the presence of coexisting conditions, such as epilepsy, developmental coordination disorder (dyspraxia) and learning difficulties.